JetBrains/Qodana/topics/global-configuration.md

 To upload global configurations to Qodana Cloud, you should use a special configuration token.

-> You can manipulate tokens only if your user has either an Owner, Admin, or Editor roles, see the [list of roles](cloud-user-roles.md) for details.
+> You can manipulate tokens only if your user has either the Owner or the Admin role, see the [list of roles](cloud-user-roles.md) for details.

 To upload configurations to Qodana Cloud, run your CI/CD pipeline.
 Once uploaded, global configurations become available in the [organization settings](cloud-organizations.topic) of Qodana Cloud UI.

-### Configuration token
+### Access token

-A configuration token is a token that you can generate on the **Global configurations** tab of your [organization settings](cloud-organizations.topic#cloud-organizations-global-configurations).
+An access token is a token that you can generate on the **Global configurations** tab of your [organization settings](cloud-organizations.topic#cloud-organizations-global-configurations).
 Using this token, you can send your global configuration to Qodana Cloud as described in the [](#How+the+global+configuration+works) section on this page.